cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 ---
-title: "NGINX-Ingress"
+title: "Securing NGINX-ingress"
-linkTitle: "NGINX-Ingress"
+linkTitle: "Securing NGINX-ingress"
 weight: 50
 type: "docs"
 ---

-## Securing Ingresses with `NGINX-Ingress` and cert-manager

 This tutorial will detail how to install and secure ingress to your cluster using NGINX.